JerryHol/bhconfig/README.md

   - added rare belts under 60str filter level 2+ show map box but no ping tier 6. yellow border with black dot on map

 * Other:
+  - Rejuves are R1 and R2.
+Greater potions are not hidden automatically.
   - Show price of items if clvl is under 35 and filter level is 0
   - Items worth good gold will have $ and prices in front
   - Progressive potions display based on clvl to show low HP, Mana, stamina, antidote, thawing, and strangle potions on all filtlvls